-There are 30,410 counselors employed in Illinois, primarily as educational, guidance, school, and vocational counselors and substance abuse, behavioral disorder, and mental health counselors.1-5 If you are interested in a career as a professional counselor in Illinois, you will find the state has high educational standards for professional counselors and jobs can be competitive.
-The main type of counseling license in Illinois is the Licensed Clinical Professional Counselor (LCPC) issued by the Illinois Department of Financial and Professional Regulation (IDFPR).
+There are approximately 31,790 counselors employed in Illinois, primarily as educational, guidance, and career counselors and advisors as well as substance abuse, behavioral disorder, and mental health counselors.1-5 If you are interested in a career as a professional counselor in Illinois, you will find the state has high educational standards for professional counselors and jobs can be competitive.
+The main counseling license in Illinois is the Licensed Clinical Professional Counselor (LCPC) issued by the Illinois Department of Financial and Professional Regulation (IDFPR).
 This guide will provide information on how to become licensed for this and a number of other counseling professions in Illinois.

 Table of Contents

 - How to Become a Counselor in Illinois

 - Licensed Clinical Professional Counselor (LCPC) Licensing Process